thederickff/BankApplication/README.md

-Learning to test this program using JUnit as part of Software Quality Assurance and Testing assignment.
+Learning to write test cases and test the program using JUnit as part of Software Quality Assurance and Testing assignment.

 # Banking System Management - Simulation
 This is a bank application that handles basics operations of a bank, still in development<br>